|SIYE Time:12:24 on 13th August 2022|

 ‘I’m sure you are, you’re a mysterious stranger, too,’ I told him jokingly.
 His face fell.

-‘After Ginny dropped James off this morning she warned me that I hadn’t really thought this through.
-I thought that finding a nice quiet school in a remote area was the best thing for my children.
+‘After Ginny dropped James off this morning she warned me that we hadn’t really thought this through.
+I thought that finding a nice quiet school in a remote area was the best thing for our children.
 Ginny and I like to lead a quiet life, but we’re going to be gossiped about, aren’t we?
 Just turning up and moving into Drakeshaugh and then arriving at the school unexpectedly is a big thing in a little place like this isn’t it?’

 ‘I’m afraid so,’ I admitted.